 - Use of programme computers, unlimited wireless internet access, and printing facilities

-- Free on-site laundry facilities for those living at the Vines (must provide own detergent, etc.)
+- Free on-site laundry facilities at the Vines (must provide own detergent, etc.)

 - Social events including weekly afternoon teas with staff and other funded student events